 GeneCards Summary for RAD51D Gene

 RAD51D (RAD51 Paralog D) is a Protein Coding gene.
-Diseases associated with RAD51D include breast-ovarian cancer, familial 4 and rad51d-related familial susceptibility to breast-ovarian cancer.
-Among its related pathways are Homologous recombination.
-GO annotations related to this gene include DNA-dependent ATPase activity.
-An important paralog of this gene is ENSG00000267618.
+Diseases associated with RAD51D include Breast-Ovarian Cancer, Familial 4 and Hereditary Breast Ovarian Cancer Syndrome.
+Among its related pathways are Homologous DNA Pairing and Strand Exchange and Resolution of D-loop Structures through Holliday Junction Intermediates.
+Gene Ontology (GO) annotations related to this gene include single-stranded DNA binding and DNA helicase activity.
+An important paralog of this gene is RAD51B.

 Involved in the homologous recombination repair (HRR) pathway of double-stranded DNA breaks arising during DNA replication or induced by DNA-damaging agents.
 Bind to single-stranded DNA (ssDNA) and has DNA-dependent ATPase activity.
 Part of the Rad21 paralog protein complex BCDX2 which acts in the BRCA1-BRCA2-dependent HR pathway.
 Upon DNA damage, BCDX2 acts downstream of BRCA2 recruitment and upstream of RAD51 recruitment.
 BCDX2 binds predominantly to the intersection of the four duplex arms of the Holliday junction and to junction of replication forks.
 The BCDX2 complex was originally reported to bind single-stranded DNA, single-stranded gaps in duplex DNA and specifically to nicks in duplex DNA.
 Involved in telomere maintenance.
 The BCDX2 subcomplex XRCC2:RAD51D can stimulate Holliday junction resolution by BLM.